jk-20/contact-us-form/README.md

 # contact-us-form
-php contact us form its woking on live server . \
+1.php contact us form its woking on live server .
-i didn't use any library like php mailer .\
-thank you :)
+2.without use any php (mailer Library) thank you :)